 Get Healthy Tips Sent to Your Phone!

-Our inpatient clinic is for adults with acute behavioral and emotional problems, including more severe ASD.
+Our inpatient clinic is for adults with acute behavioral and emotional problems, including more severe issues and sensitivities that come with being autistic.
 The inpatient clinic offers:

 The inpatient clinic staff works hand-in-hand with family members.
 They involve caregivers throughout treatment and allow for regular visits.
 Agency providers are also involved throughout treatment